Snazzyham/wwdc-2016/README.md

 # WWDC - 2016

-This is a syntax theme for Sublime, and now Vim.
-I plan to be adding support for Atom in the coming days.
+This is a syntax theme for Sublime, and now Vim. ~~I plan to be adding support for Atom in the coming days.~~ I have now added an Atom theme as well, which can be installed by copying the `wwwdc-2016-atom` folder and placing it in your atom dotfile directory `~/.atom/packages/`.

+I've also added another syntax for Vi that swaps out the sharp red colour for a lighter pink, for people who find the red too harsh.

 It is based off the WWDC 2016 marketing and stuff colour scheme.